-Region South America
+I Region South America

-Country Argentina
+C ountry Argentina

-2017 CPI Rank 85/180
+2018 CPI Rank 85/180

-Score 39
+Score 40

-The Law on Bribery Bribery of Domestic Officials The offering, request for or the acceptance of gifts, money or other things of economic value to or by public officials is prohibited under the Argentine Penal Code (the "Penal Code") and under civil statutes, including those governing public employment and ethics of public office.
-Offering a bribe: It is a crime to, directly or indirectly, give or offer gifts, money or any other thing of economic value to a public official to influence or in exchange for the official's performance, delay or failure to perform an act inherent to his/her office; violations are subject to 1 to 6 years imprisonment (Section 258, Penal Code).
-It is a crime to offer or confer a benefit on a public official solely in recognition of the public official's holding of office, even without intent to influence; violations are subject to 1 month to 1 year imprisonment (Section 259, Penal Code).
-Receiving a bribe: It is a crime for a public official to request, receive or accept (whether directly or indirectly) a gift, a promise, money or any other thing of economic value in exchange for the performance, delay or failure to perform an act within the public official's duty or office; violations are subject to 1 to 6 years imprisonment and lifetime disqualification from office (Sections 256 and 256 bis, Penal Code).
-It is a crime for a public official to receive or otherwise accept benefits for the sole reason of his/her holding of office, without regard to intent to influence; violations are subject to 1 month to 2 years imprisonment and 1 to 6 years disqualification from office (Section 259, Penal Code).
-Any person who intermediates an unlawful payment is subject to 1 to 6 years imprisonment and disqualification from holding public office for life (section 256 bis, Penal Code).
-Government officials are prohibited from receiving gifts, presents, benefits or privileges of any kind by reason or on occasion of the performance of their duties (Law No. 25,164 on Public Employment and its Regulations).
-Under the Public Ethics Law (Law No.
+The Law on Bribery Bribery of Domestic Officials The offering, request for or the acceptance of gifts, money, or other things of economic value to or by public officials is prohibited under the Argentine Penal Code and under civil statutes, including those governing public employment and ethics of public office.
+Offering a bribe: It is a crime to, directly or indirectly, give or offer gifts, money, or any other thing of economic value to a public official to influence or in exchange for the official's performance, delay or failure to perform an act inherent to his/her office; violations are subject to one to six years' imprisonment (Section 258, Penal Code).
+It is a crime to offer or confer a benefit on a public official solely in recognition of the public official's holding of office, even without intent to influence; violations are subject to one month to one year of imprisonment (Section 259, Penal Code).
+Receiving a bribe: It is a crime for a public official to request, receive, or accept (whether directly or indirectly) a gift, a promise, money, or any other thing of economic value in exchange for the performance, delay or failure to perform an act within the public official's duty or office; violations are subject to one to six years' imprisonment and lifetime disqualification from office (Sections 256 and 256 bis, Penal Code).
+It is a crime for a public official to receive or otherwise accept benefits for the sole reason of his/her holding of office, without regard to intent to influence; violations are subject to one month to two years of imprisonment and one to six years' imprisonment and disqualification from office (Section 259, Penal Code).
+Any person who intermediates an unlawful payment is subject to one to six years' imprisonment and disqualification from holding public office for life (section 256 bis, Penal Code).
+Government officials are prohibited from receiving gifts, presents, benefits, or privileges of any kind by reason or on occasion of the performance of